whyrusleeping/rmake/drmake-spec.md

 ##Builder (rmakebuilder)
 The builder is responsible for accepting jobs from the manager, performing them, and send the output either back to the manager, or to another builder node as part of a later job.
+When starting up a builder, you can specify a maximum number of processes to have running at any given time.
+For highest efficiency, let this number either be equal to, or one less than the number of logical processors on the build machine.
+Lower numbers can be used if this machine has other things it needs to be doing at the same time as building.

 ##Roadmap for the future
 Makefile parsing